Jamie290/frameworks_and_languages_module/technical_report.md

 ### Routing

-Routing refers to the process of how an application would respond to a client creating a HTTP request made to a specific endpoint.  - 1 mark
+Routing refers to the process of how an application would respond to a client creating a HTTP request made to a specific endpoint.
 ```java
 app.get('/items', (req,res) => {
   // ...
 });

 ```
-This line of code defines a route that handles GET requests to the /items route. whenever a GET request is made to this route the callback function is executed, and has access to the req and res objects.
+This line of code defines a route that handles GET requests to the ```/items``` route.
+Whenever a GET request is made to this route the callback function is executed, and has access to the req and res objects.

 It makes it easier to add, remove, or modify routes as needed, without causing errors in the application.
 Routing helps to modularize the code and keep it organized, it allows you to separate the application into different functions that are only executed if it is requested by the client.